nebrius/reduxology/README.md

 ### Actions

 There aren't any actual APIs for working with actions in React+Redux, but they're an important concept.
-In traditional React, an action is an object with a `type` property that reducers use to determine how to react to them.
-In many ways, actions are a lot like standard events in JavaScript with only minor differences in shape.
+In traditional React, an action is an object with a `type` property that reducers use to determine how to react to an action.
+In many ways, actions are a lot like standard events in JavaScript with only minor differences in shape and usage.

 In Reduxology, actions are modified to look more like events in vanilla JavaScript.
 In Reduxology, actions are not an object with a `type` property, but rather a relationship between a string identifying the type of event, and arbitrary piece(s) of data representing the rest of the action.
 Containers and reducers both interact with actions with this same abstraction, as we'll see in the sections on reducers and containers below.

 ### State

 State has been remixed in Reduxology so that it looks a lot like actions, for similar reasons.
 A _slice_ of state, i.e. the part of state created by a single reducer, now has an accompanying _slice type_.
 This slice type is directly analogous to an action type, and is used to differentiate one slice of data from another.
 This is the largest change from typical Redux.
+You can think of state in Reduxology as a key-value store.

 In vanilla Redux, the location of this slice in the store is implicit in the structure of the store for data consumers, and implicit in the `combineReducers` calls for reducers.
 In Reduxology, the slice type is used to explicitly define the slice location in both data consumers (containers) and data creators (reducers).